 In January 2010, the City of Sydney History Program, in collaboration with the Library, produced a brochure, ‘Skirting Sydney: Putting Women’s History on the Map’, a historical walking tour of the city.
 The map pinpoints key sites where girls and women lived and worked; where they were educated and entertained; where pioneering activist women held meetings, published journals and sometimes changed the possibilities for all women’s lives in the process.
 The Library is one of the sites on the tour as well as Jessie Street’s former office and her statue in the Jessie Street Memorial Garden, Loftus Street, Circular Quay.

-At the Damned Whores and God’s Police – 40 Years on Conference from 21 to 23 September 2015, the Library provided items from the collection for display at the Conference including the serial Mejane and posters.
+The Damned Whores and God’s Police Conference was held from 21 to 23 September 2015.
+The Library provided items from the collection for display at the Conference including the serial Mejane and posters.
 They were greatly appreciated.
 Anne Summers and Jenna Price sent a wonderful thank you letter to the Library which also details what arose from the Conference.
-We at the Library were very happy to be part of the Conference.
 The letter is attached.
 Thank You From Anne Summers and Jenna Price